quentin452/OptimizationsAndTweaks/README.md

+## DON'T FORGET RESSETING THE CONFIG FILE WHEN UPDATING THE MOD

 # Known Incompat

 AiImprovement : To make sure that Multithreadingandtweaks is compatible with aiimprovement disable MixinEntityLookHelper in MultithreadingandTweaks config or delete AiImprovement